Read our response to COVID-19 and sign up for updates here.

 Updating Your Refund or Exchange Policies

-If you would like to update the refund or exchange policies for your event, please contact Brown Paper Tickets directly so we may update your event settings.
+If you would like to update the refund or exchange policies for your event, please contact us at firstname.lastname@example.org so we may update your event settings.

 While event changes can be disappointing, attendees will appreciate your concern.
-Before sending an Event Notification, determine if you will be changing, postponing, or cancelling the event.
-Once determined, clear instructions regarding refunds and dates can be shared with your attendees.
+Before sending a notification to your attendees, determine if you will be changing, postponing, or canceling the event.
+Once determined, clear information regarding refunds and new dates can be shared with your attendees.

 Want to reschedule your event and avoid automatically refunding tickets?
 You can postpone your event and share a new date later with your attendees.
-You’ll have a special 90 day grace period to set a new date.
+You’ll have a 90-day grace period to set a new date.

-If your event cannot be rescheduled, and it’s not appropriate to proceed, we suggest cancelling the event.
+If your event cannot be rescheduled and it’s not appropriate to proceed, we suggest canceling the event.